kevinma0/kevinma0.github.io/_pages/illustration.md

 ![](/assets/img/illo/paint2.png)

 I didn’t grow up around the advent of personal computing—I was a bit (read as: 20 years) late.
 But I sure wish I did.
 There’s something very earnest to me about old computer interfaces.
-I’m the hugest sucker for vicarious nostalgia.

 And Mac Paint is the bee’s knees.

 ![](/assets/img/illo/cat2.png)